sjdv1982/seamless-recipes/dask/README.md

 - Instead of `local.sh`, you can also use a script that dynamically launches jobs on an HPC cluster.
 There is currently `wrap-slurmcluster-micro.sh`, `wrap-slurmcluster-mini.sh`, `wrap-slurmcluster-minifront.sh`, wrapping `slurmcluster-micro.py`,  `slurmcluster-mini.py` and `slurmcluster-minifront.py` (there is also `slurmcluster-minifront-singularity.py`).
 - Finally, paste the variable section into the shell where you will be using Seamless.
+(TODO: describe static configuration where you pre-choose the ports)

 ## Remote method with SSH tunneling